Updated December 2023

 7. Develop a Daily Routine

 Establishing boundaries and maintaining a contingency plan are important for long-term success as a remote worker and caregiver.
+It’s one of the key work-life balance tips for caregivers.
 However, it is the daily habits that help keep you focused and performing at your highest capacity.
 A daily routine builds discipline and strengthens the brain’s ability to stay on task.
 You will maintain a more even pace and avoid getting off track if you have a daily schedule to keep you balanced.

 If you have small children or older adult who are home with you throughout the day, they can benefit from this routine as well.
 Structure increases feelings of safety and established a level of comfort that can be lacking if lunchtime, naps or daily walks are conducted on daily whims instead of a reliable schedule.

 8. Don’t Try to Do It All

 No matter how structured your day is and how focused you are, you are still human.
 This means that as much as you would enjoy being able to balance 100 to-do items each day, it’s not realistic.
 Prioritize your daily activities to focus on the things that help support your family, maintain health and wellness, and create a sense of accomplishment.
 There will be days that you’ll have to skip a playdate, cancel a business meeting, or miss a movie date to preserve your peace.

 Although deciding what to let go is challenging, setting your intention for each day and keeping this at the forefront of your mind when you need to make a decision can drastically reduce the chances of becoming overwhelmed.
 For instance, if you are asked to make an additional commitment, before immediately saying yes, ask yourself if the request fits in with your intention for the day.
 Will saying yes to this commitment mean saying no to another important task?
 Evaluate your current priorities to determine if the ask is worth making a change to your routine, or if it is better to decline to preserve your well-being.

 Spread the Love